zakieh-tayyebi/CellSpace/man/docs/find_clusters.md

 ## Description

-Finds clusters in a nearest neighbor graph built from the CellSpace embedding.
+Finds clusters in a shared nearest neighbor graph built from the CellSpace embedding.

 ## Usage